Montrio

-The MICHELIN Guide doesn't only award stars.
-Its inspectors also recommend a wider list of restaurants worth a visit, judged on the quality of ingredients, command of technique, and consistency on the plate.
-Montrio earns its place on that recommended list.
+The Guide doesn't only award stars.
+Its inspectors also maintain a recommended selection — restaurants judged worth a visit on ingredient quality, command of technique, and consistency on the plate.
+Montrio has held its place on that selection, alongside a Wine Spectator Award of Excellence 2026 for its Central Coast wine program.

-- Sustainable seafood — signature Cioppino and Seared Sea Scallops, plus a daily Catch of the Day.
+• Sustainable seafoodsignature Cioppino, Seared Sea Scallops, and a daily Catch of the Day from Monterey Bay.

-- Central Coast wine — a regional wine program, with Half-Priced Wine Night every Tuesday.
+• Central Coast winean award-winning regional list, with Half-Priced Wine Night every Tuesday.

 Frequently Asked Questions